ziaKhan1995/angular-food-conservation/Readme.md

 # Food Conservation and waste Reduction Web application

-This is a 3-tiers architecture with frontend in angular and REST APIs, Backend in nodejs(Expresjs), Sequelize ORM and MySQL Database. feel free to asky any question.
+This is a 3-tiers architecture with frontend in angular, Backend in nodejs(Expresjs) REST APIs Framework, Sequelize ORM and MySQL Database. feel free to asky any question.
 I have alos provided Report and detail demo video. so, it will help you to read the code easily.